 The industry was facing these challenges and figuring out solutions to meet them head-on but at a slower pace.
 The COVID-19 pandemic expedited the process of overcoming those challenges quicker to survive.
 Now, it’s important to see how the industry will fare in the coming years driven by disposable income levels, changing lifestyles, and favorable government reforms.

 Listed below are some central challenges identified in the food & beverage industry, with opportunities to overcome them:

 - a) Challenge 1: Banning the use of one-time plastic

-The excess consumption and improper disposal of one-time plastic have come up as a major challenge faced by food & beverage managers in the industry.
+The excess consumption and improper disposal of one-time plastic have come up as a major challenge faced by food service consultants in the industry.
 Plastics affect the food chain, as they are a threat to biodiversity in their entirety.